bitsyamagu/methyl-stat/README.md

   - methylcall calls methylation for each base from results of methylstat.
 - methylblock
   - methylblock detects highly methylated regions from results of methylcall.
+- f5_to_fq
+  - fastq extraction tool for reads with ModbaseProbs data.
 - ont2bisul
   - ont2bisul transforms an ONT's BAM file to a virtually Bisul-converted BAM file to utilize IGV for detailed visualization.